bebac/musciteer/doc/spotify_audio_features.md

 | Laura Marling - I Was An Eagle            | -2.36   | -18.077  | 0.11   | -2.332

-Please don't ask me explain this formula, cause I can't.
+Please don't ask me to explain this formula, cause I can't.
 I think spotify streams audio at -12 LUFS which might explain the 12.
 I guess it makes some sense that the energy plays a role.
-The offset of 3db - I don't have a clue and as you can see it is off for some tracks, so maybe it's just all completely wrong!!!
+The offset of 3db - I don't have a clue - Probably someting with flac's reference loudness being 89db and as you can see it is off for some tracks, so maybe it's just all completely wrong!!!